official-dev-fusion/MakerBundle/readme.md

 It was designed to generate easily adaptable code respecting a SCRUD philosophy (search, create, read, update and delete) from a Doctrine entity.

-The df:make:config command generates a configuration.yaml file based on a given entity located in App\Entity.
+The df:scrud:config command generates a configuration.yaml file based on a given entity located in App\Entity.
 This file will be used later to generate the code.
 The file must be customized to generate the expected code.
-It ends up in the config/scrud folder.
+It ends up in the config/dev_fusion/scrud folder.

-The df:make:scrud command generates an advanced controller from a configuration file located in config/scrud.
+The df:scrud:exec command generates an advanced controller from a configuration file located in config/dev_fusion/scrud.
 This controller allows you to perform the five basic operations on a model.

 * Search: List of all records, filter, pagination and multi-selection;
 * Read: Display of a given record identified by its primary key;